kyungtaekLIM/arelia/README.md

 ```
 $ chmod +x /path/to/your/arelia.py
 ```
-and check it by printing a help page.
+* Check it by printing a help page.
 ```
 arelia.py -h
 ```